thijse/Raise3DPro3PlusforCura/README.md

 https://help.prusa3d.com/article/the-benchy-hull-line_124745) and the [suggestions by GhostKeeper](https://github.com/Ultimaker/Cura/issues/9244), snd see if this will improve the print.
 Because the line relates to the material shrinkage and the object geometry, this should be a tuning for the benchy only.

 # Want to help?
-Any help fine tuning the configurations is appreciated.
-Some pointer
+Picking up any of the items from the todo list would be hugely appreciated!
+Doing test prints with different materials and different qualities and making pictures would help as well!

+Some pointers on editting the

 It's quite easy to make mistakes in the json syntax, so please use a json lint tool to check it https://www.jslint.com/

 The Start & Stop G-code is defined in definition.json, and is escaped.
-If you want to change the code you can do that in 2 ways:
-1) Change the code in Cura and copy the code from the local changes file: ...

-2) Extract the G-code from definitions.json, unescape it, make your edits, escape it and plug the changes back in' https://www.freeformatter.com/json-escape.html
+If you want to change the code you can extract the G-code from definitions.json, unescape it, make your edits, escape it and plug the changes back in https://www.freeformatter.com/json-escape.html

-### Issues
-- [ ] Check the speed (°C/s) by which the nozzle heats up and cools down "machine_nozzle_heat_up_speed": {
-   "machine_nozzle_cool_down_speed"
-- [ ] Check if "machine_head_with_fans_polygon" setting is correct.
-In particular how to use with 2nd nozzle
-- [ ] "machine_min_cool_heat_time_window" I don't know why this was set for so long for the Pro2, check
-- [ ] fix materials warning  "no profiles matching the configuration of this extruder"
-- [ ] Check the length of material retracted during a retraction move copied from Ideamaker
-- [ ] Does the 2nd extruder have its own fan?  "machine_extruder_cooling_fan_number" : { "default_value": 1 }